MayouKurayami/KK_SetParentVR/README.md

 - Also **strongly recommended** is the [**KoikatuVRAssistPlugin**](https://mega.nz/#!YQZyWRwQ!C2FX0Iwp-X7F5z55ytTlQGkjfqH6kQP-wcDPfNBvT0s) plugin found on https://vr-erogamer.com/archives/322, for easier movement and better access to actions in VR.
 With it installed, one can rotate and move the camera at all times by holding the trigger button.
 While the UI menu is visible, hold the grip button for 1 second to freeze it in place, and drag and move it by holding the grip button.
 Double click the grip button to return the menu to your controller.

 ## Usage
-- Hide/unhide the floating helper menu by long holding the **Menu (B or Y on the Rift) button** for more than a second.
+- Hide/unhide the floating helper menu by long holding the **Menu (B or Y on the Rift) button** for more than **one second**.

 - Enable/disable SetParent plugin by either pressing the button on the floating menu or by pressing **Menu (B or Y on the Rift)** ***and*** **Trigger** at the same time, or by pressing the keyboard shortcut set in config.
 The girl will then be controlled by the other controller that wasn't pressing the button combo.
+Depending on the config, the girl's position and/or the speed of the piston will start being affected by the controller.

 - Once SetParent is enabled, you can do the following:
   - If the floating menu is currently hidden, you can temporarily bring it up by moving either controller close to your head.
 (Enabled by default in settings)